 In 2022, it launched the Certificate in Climate and Investing to provide investment professionals with the new skills and knowledge needed to see the investment universe through a climate lens.
 More than 1,900 people have registered for the certificate since its launch.

-In early 2024, CFA UK opened the Certificate in Impact Investing, for registrations, which totalled just over 700 by year-end.
+In early 2024, CFA UK opened Impact Investing, Certificate in registrations, which totalled just over 700 by year-end.

 What are CFA UK's future plans?